kcx1/Encrypt-A-File/README.md

 ## Usage

 - ##### __Encryption__
 This is the default behavior, and only expects 1 arguemnt - The file that you wish to encrypt.
+However you can specify mulitple files as long as they seperated by a space.
+Alternatively, you can encrypt a directory recursively by passing the ``` --recursive ``` option.
 By defualt, FileLock will add the extension '.enc' to the file after encrption.

 - ##### __Decryption__
 To decrypt a file pass the ``` --unlock ``` option along witht the fle that you wish to decrypt.
-If your file has the '.enc' extention, the unlock option will remove it.
+Just like when encrypting, you can pass multiple files or use the ``` --recursive ``` option to iterate through entire directories.
+If your file has the '.enc' extention, then the ``` --unlock ``` option will remove it.
 ```
 filelock
-    usage: [OPTIONS] File to encrypt/decrypt
+    Usage: [OPTIONS] File to encrypt/decrypt

     Quick command line utility to encrypt or decrypt files; Default behavior is to encrypt.